AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 1. The RDS file containing the [output `SingleCellExperiment` object](../README.md#expected-output) from the core dowstream analyses workflow.
 2. The [`library_id`](../README.md#metadata-file-format) associated with the `SingleCellExperiment` object.
-2. The desired type of graph-based clustering (can be "louvain" or "walktrap"), along with the minimum, maximum, and incremental values that will be used to define the range of nearest neighbor values to be tested.
+2. The desired type of graph-based clustering (can be "louvain" and/or "walktrap"), along with the minimum, maximum, and incremental values that will be used to define the range of nearest neighbor values to be tested.
 For example, if you would like a range of `5:25` to be tested in increments of 5 (as in, `5, 10, 15, 20, 25`), you will provide `nearest_neighbors_min` = 5, `nearest_neighbors_max` = 25, and `nearest_neighbors_increment` = 5.

 ## Expected output